Photography by Katalin Karolyi

 John Carter got involved in crime at the age of 12.
-After eight years in prison he finally got to meet one of his victims.
-John is now married with two children.
-He works as a gardener and is taking a degree in English Literature.
+After eight years in prison he finally got to meet one of his victims at a restorative justice conference.
+He is currently working as a gardener and lives in Shropshire with his partner.

 My life of crime started at an early age.
 By the time I was 14 I had various juvenile convictions which carried on throughout my teenage years and even when I left school and took up an apprenticeship in engineering.
 But it was joining a Hell’s Angel motorcycle gang that led me into more serious crime.
 For once I felt an overwhelming sense of belonging.
 It seemed to me that this way – the violence, theft and robbery – was the path to follow.

 By the age of 22 I had received an 8 year prison sentence for armed robbery with a date for release in five years’ time.
 I was adamant I wasn’t going to stay in prison that long so I escaped twice during that time which added several years to my sentence and meant that I ended up in solitary confinement at Dartmoor prison.
 It was here that I became even more violent.
 I disrespected everyone around me, especially the prison authorities, and reached the lowest point in my life.
 It was during this period that I was assessed for psychiatric evaluation and eventually found myself at the therapeutic prison, Grendon Underwood.
 On arrival the reception officer informed me his name was Derek and he would be my personal officer.
 I almost collapsed because no prison officer had ever spoken to me like that before.
 It showed me I could perhaps trust someone in authority.